henrikkudesu/henrikkudesu/README.md

 🚀 I’m eager to collaborate on new projects and contribute to meaningful ideas.

-✔ Feel free to ask me anything!
-I enjoy helping others and sharing knowledge.

-🎮 Outside of tech, I love playing video games, reading fantasy books, exploring sociology and geopolitics, learning about China, and appreciating art.
+🎮 Outside of tech, I love playing video games, reading fantasy books, exploring sociology and geopolitics, learning about China and the West, and appreciating art.

 📫 Reach out to me at: <a href="mailto:leo_hns@hotmail.com">leo_hns@hotmail.com</a>